 Smasher looked at the open gate in disbelief.
 He knew what people thought of him when they set eyes on him and he told them his name, and they were not welcoming thoughts.
 They were usually more along the line of ‘Press the panic button and get the security firm here Right Now!’
 For a pretty lady like her to open the gate and invite him in was something new in his books.

-‘I’ve got his name and number in the house,’ said Amy, locking the gate and leading the way to the house.
+‘I’ve got his name and number in the house,’ said Amy, locking the gate behind him and leading the way to the house.
 ‘I’ve tried to call him this morning, but he wasn’t answering his phone.’

 ‘You been living in the area for long?’ asked Smasher, glancing sideways at her.